joshHug/LeidenITP/labs/lab6.md

 Lastly, modify the `remove_last_item` function so that it is correct, and try running the tests again.
 You should get a green check mark, indicating you've passed all of the tests.
 You're ready to move on to this week's exercises.

-### Overview of Remanining Exercises
+### Overview of This Lab

 This week we have 6 different exercises that range in difficulty.
 All students, regardless of experience, should be able to complete the standard exercises.

-The challenge exercises provide additional challenge for interested students.
+The exercises marked as "challenge" provide additional practice for interested students.
 Any student in the class should be able to complete the "normal" difficulty challenge in this lab, which builds on the Scrabble exercise from week 3.

 For more advanced students, you might find the `fibonacci` and `hard` exercises to be more interesting.
 Feel free to skip the standard exercises if you think they are insufficiently challenging.